This article is part of a larger series on Business Financing.

 Monitoring your DTI, DSCR, and cash flow statements are an excellent way to master your borrowing capacity.

 Capital: What You Owe vs What You Own

 Debt to net worth (or debt to equity) is one ratio used to measure capital for both individuals and businesses.
 Net worth is defined as the value of all non-financial and financial assets.
 To calculate your net worth as an individual or business, subtract your total liabilities (what you owe) from your total assets (what you own), including your investments.
 Your debt to net worth shows how financially stable you’re as an individual or business.
 A lower ratio suggests you have minimal debts, and you’ll appear as a less risky borrower.

 Some other ways banks may look at the capital you’re investing are:

-- Loan-to-value (LTV): A comparison of your loan amount to the appraised value of the asset you’re purchasing, like a home
+- Loan-to-value (LTV): This is a comparison of your loan amount to the appraised value of the asset you’re purchasing (e.g., a home).

 - Individuals: How a borrower plans on using the funds, economic factors, interest rate, and the size of the loan

 - Businesses: Market, the business’s industry, economic environment, interest rate, and the size of the loan.

 “On the business side, conditions are typically the things within your industry that are outside of your control.
 They include industry trends, inflation, tax cuts or increases, and cost of shipping, transportation, and freight.
 When banks look at the conditions they ask, ‘What are the trends of the economy?’, ‘Are people buying more or borrowing less?’, ‘What’s happening in the market?’, and ‘Are the trends in your industry increasing or decreasing?’

 “We are not necessarily making this judgment ourselves, but instead, we use a third party, such as an industry analyst, to pull a report that shows trends and projections.
 This report tells us where your company fits in that industry as a whole.”